rust-lang/mdBook/book-example/src/format/config.md

   an icon link will be output in the menu bar of the book.
 - **git-repository-icon:** The FontAwesome icon class to use for the git repository link.
 Defaults to `fa-github`.

+Available configuration options for the `[output.html.fold]` table:

+- **enable:** Enable section-folding.
+When off, all folds are open.
+  Defaults to `false`.
+- **level:** The higher the more folded regions are open.
+When level is 0, all folds are closed.
+Defaults to `0`.

 Available configuration options for the `[output.html.playpen]` table: